-If you are absolutely 100% convinced that you should use the Buy button on the top of the site page to improve conversion rate, you are more likely to believe that the majority of your site visitors will click this button.
+If you are absolutely 100% convinced that you should use the Buy button on the top of the site page to improve your conversion rate, you are more likely to believe that most of your site visitors will click this button.

 We are more likely to experience the false consensus effect in cases where situational factors play a major role.
 You think that your competitor’s site is terrible because the visual effects are so poor.
 It is just an HTML site.
 Since you assume that everyone else visiting this site is sharing the same experience and forming the same opinions, you might mistakenly believe that all the other visitors will also share your belief that the site is terrible.
 In fact, this “terrible” site can outrank your “professional” site, drive more visitors and convert them into customers.